ohler55/oj/README.md

  - DateTime second encoding is now always a Rational to preserve accuracy.

+ - Fixed buf in the Oj.load() callback feature that caused an endless loop when a StringIO was used with a JSON that was a number.

 ## Current Release 2.11.3

  - DateTime encoding now includes nanoseconds.